CDC seeking $400 million to replace lab for deadliest germs

 “The longer it takes, the more likely there will be a failure.
 And if there’s a failure, we lose an essential line of defense” against disease threats, said the CDC’s former director, Dr. Tom Frieden.

-A number of problems have been reported over the years in the building, including a 2009 decontamination shower failure and a 2015 fire in one lab.
+A number of problems have been reported over the years in the building, including a 2009 decontamination shower failure and a 2015 fire in a lower-level lab.
 But Frieden said overall the facility has performed well and the incidents were not the reason for the replacement plans.